Wondering which shot to get, when, and why? Find answers to those questions and more.

 Will the vaccine keep me from spreading COVID-19 to others?

-Early evidence suggests the vaccines can help limit the spread of COVID-19 (in addition to preventing severe illness or death in you), but research on that question continues.
+Research so far has suggested the vaccines can help limit the spread of COVID-19 (in addition to preventing severe illness or death in you).
+However, new variants continue to challenge the vaccines’ ability to prevent infection.

-If your area has "substantial" or "high" levels of COVID-19 transmission in the community (check this COVID Data Tracker), the CDC advises fully vaccinated people, along with unvaccinated people, to wear a mask in public indoor settings (more guidance is here).
+In the U.S., many counties have "substantial" or "high" levels of COVID-19 transmission in the community (check this COVID Data Tracker(link opens in new window)).
+In these areas, the CDC advises fully vaccinated people, along with unvaccinated people, to wear a mask in public indoor settings (more guidance is here(link opens in new window)).

-Masks are still required for fully vaccinated people in some circumstances, such as:
+Masks are still required for fully vaccinated people in some circumstances, such as where state or local law mandates them, and in health care settings, businesses and workplaces that require masking.

 Even after vaccination, you should still be alert to any COVID-19 symptoms you might have.
-If symptoms arise, get tested, stay home, and avoid others.
+If symptoms arise(link opens in new window), get tested, stay home, and avoid others.

 Can children get vaccinated for COVID-19?